31 December 2006

 Many, many years ago I saw the 1970s film 'Willy Wonka and the Chocolate Factory', which I remember enjoying.
 So I was a bit surprised when there was a remake in 2005, retitled 'Charlie and the Chocolate Factory' like the children's book by Roald Dahl which it is based on.

 I was a bit surprised at first to find that Willy Wonka, brilliantly played by Johnny Depp, is really nothing like the more cuddly Wonka of the 1971 adaptation.
 He is truly bizarre.
-But I had to admit that he was a lot closer to the bizarre, show-host-like Willy Wonka of Dahl's creation.
+But I had to admit that he was a lot closer to the eccentric, show-host-like Willy Wonka of Dahl's creation.

 Nonetheless, overall we thought it a very good film and would recommend it.